TharukaSenevirathne/Calculator/README.md

 Contributions are welcome!
 Please fork this repository and submit pull requests for any improvements or new features.

-Thank you for using CalcMaster!
+Thank you for using QuickCalc!
 Happy calculating!